-(e) Return of Vehicle to Innocent Registered Owner. - If the registered owner establishes, by clear and convincing evidence, that the vehicle was being driven by a person who was not a registered owner at the time of the underlying offense and that each registered owner is an 'innocent party', the sentencing judge shall order the vehicle returned to the registered owner.
+(e) Return of Vehicle to Innocent Vehicle Owner. - If a nondefendant vehicle owner establishes by the greater weight of the evidence that: (i) the vehicle was being driven by a person who was not the only vehicle owner at the time of the underlying offense and (ii) that vehicle owner requesting release is an 'innocent party', a district court judge shall order the vehicle returned to the owner.